lestrrat-go/jwx/README.md

 # FAQ

+## I want to use this with a Web Framework

+### Echo

+Consider using [github.com/lestrrat-go/echo-middleware-jwx](github.com/lestrrat-go/echo-middleware-jwx), althoug as of this writing it has not been widely tested.

 ## I get a "no Go files in ..." error

 You are using Go in GOPATH mode.
 Short answer: use Go modules.